 Calcium and magnesium work in tandem.
 When in balance, the duo can help reduce anxiety.
 High blood calcium levels, however, can lead to a condition called Hypercalcemia which weakens bones, creates kidney stones and interferes with heart and brain health.

 We do not administer a calcium supplement on its own.
 We do give one MinTran pill, which includes calcium with lunch.
 MinTran is formulated by Standard Process.
 It is a vegetarian and gluten free product that supports healthy nervous system, has a mild calmative effect, eases temporary stress and supports neurotransmitters that regulate mood.

-We also give 1 drop of this concentrated D3 supplement in liquid form for relaxation and to help the body absorb the calcium.
+We also give 1 drop of this concentrated D3 supplement in liquid form at bedtime for relaxation and to help the body absorb the calcium.
 D3 is a powerful immunity booster, but also has tremendous effect on ADHD, Anxiety and Depression.
 This is because it encourages nerve cell growth, useful in memory storage and executive functioning.
 It also increases production of dopamine and norepinephrine, as well as helping to release serotonin.
 We know these are helpful in combating anxiety and depression, but these neurotransmitters are also shown by multiple studies to be low in those with ADHD.
 Reducing anxiety is helpful to decreasing tic behavior in TS.

 We give one drop under the tongue for best absorption.
 Since the dose is 1 drop, this bottle seems to last forever!
 In times of stress or illness, I add a drop to the morning routine, as well.
 D3 is known for its calming effect and immune system support.

 In my research, this children’s chewable was the supplement coming closest to the recommended dosing ratio of Calcium to D3.
 Combining the two is helpful for kids, as well as budgets!
 I have not tried this supplement or any others by this brand.